Heterogeneous catalysis and environmental protection

 This course will cover the following topics:

-1. Basics of catalysis
+1. Basics of Catalysis

-Mechanism of the catalytic action
+Mechanism of catalytic action

 1. Principles of heterogeneous catalysis